muhammadfarhankt/Golang-Developer-Roadmap/README.md

 - Server-side rendering frameworks like Gin, Echo, or Fiber often integrate seamlessly with view engines, allowing developers to define routes and render templates in a unified manner.
 - View engines in Go typically follow the Model-View-Controller (MVC) pattern, where templates serve as the "view" layer responsible for presenting data to users.
 - Enhances code maintainability by separating data and presentation concerns.

+#####  We or in general Go community, frameworks are typically avoided due to the language's emphasis on simplicity, performance, and flexibility.
+Instead, we design architectures tailored to each project's needs, importing only necessary packages to ensure simplicity and optimal performance.

 #### User Authentication:
 - Implement server-side validation for username and password inputs.